microsoft/ComplianceUtility/Manuals/3.2.0/Manual-Mac.md

 # Installation <a name="installation"></a>

 The 'Information Protection Utility' is available on [PowerShell Gallery](https://www.powershellgallery.com/packages/InformationProtectionUtility/).
 To start the installation, you must first execute the `pwsh` command in a Terminal window to start a PowerShell session.
-Then enter the following command and press enter to start the installation of the 'Information Protection Utility':
+Then type the following command and press enter to start the installation of the 'Information Protection Utility':

 ```PowerShell
 Install-Module -Name InformationProtectionUtility -Scope CurrentUser